-Mental Health Documentaries
+Mental Health Documentaries on Netflix

 Approximately 1 in 5 adults in the U.S.—43.7 million, or 18.6%—experiences mental illness in a given year.
 Considering these startling numbers, it’s vital to be educated on mental health, as it’s likely that you or your teen have/will experience a mental illness during either of your lifetimes.
 Understanding the degrees of adult and teenage mental illness helps to alleviate stigma and increase awareness of how you and your teen can both keep healthy.